This is Part 1 of "The Unit Economics of Healthcare Fintech" series. Part 2 explores credit and lending economics.

 # Annual float revenue per practice: $315

-Float revenue provides: $26 monthly revenue per practice with minimal risk and no additional customer acquisition costs.
+# Total annual float revenue: $1.58MFloat revenue provides $26 monthly revenue per practice with minimal risk and no additional customer acquisition costs.

 Different healthcare specialties generate different interchange opportunities based on patient payment patterns and business card usage.